dwinter/rentrez_ms/winter.md

 ## Continued development of \\pkg{rentrez}

-\pkg{rentrez} covers the complete EUtils API, is well-docmented at the function and package level and includes an extensive test suite that covers internal functions as well as typical use-cases of the software.
-The current version of  \pkg{rentrez} is thus considered a stable release, and it is unlikelany y additional functionality will be added.
+\pkg{rentrez} covers the complete EUtils API, is well-documented at the function and package level and includes an extensive test suite that covers internal functions as well as typical use-cases of the software.
+The current version of  \\pkg{rentrez} is thus considered a stable release, and it is unlikely any additional functionality will be added.
 The software is nevertheless still actively maintained to keep pace with CRAN and NCBI policies and to fix any bugs that arise.
 Software issues, including bug reports and requests for help with particular use-cases, are welcomed at the package's software repository: